Azure/bicep-types-az/generated/batch/microsoft.batch/2022-06-01/types.md

 * **resizeTimeout**: string: The default value is 15 minutes.
 The minimum value is 5 minutes.
 If you specify a value less than 5 minutes, the Batch service returns an error; if you are calling the REST API directly, the HTTP status code is 400 (Bad Request).
 * **startTime**: string: The time when this resize operation was started.
 * **targetDedicatedNodes**: int: The desired number of dedicated compute nodes in the pool.
-* **targetLowPriorityNodes**: int: The desired number of low-priority compute nodes in the pool.
+* **targetLowPriorityNodes**: int: The desired number of Spot/low-priority compute nodes in the pool.

 ## ResourceFile
 ### Properties